csula-students/beautiful-data-project-dream/syllabus.md

 * They would have to endure shame with family and friends
 * They need _XYZ_ grade to graduate

-PLEASE DO NOT BOTHER!!
+Please **do not bother**.
+We will not entertain such a request.

 ### Late Policy

 Students are permitted one 1-week late submission or demonstration on the programming assignments provided that they coordinate *ahead of time with the instructors*.
 After the second week, the grade for assignment will be 0.

 The same provision does not extend to the course project.
 The course project demonstration will take place during the university's designated final exam day and will not be offered at any other time.
-Please make plan your study schedule and travel arrangements accordingly.
+Please plan your study schedule and travel arrangements accordingly.

 ## Academic Integrity